 Our AIM teams understand the balance between the need for rapid decisions and the need to have comprehensive site data available to guide those decisions.
 Antea Group employs an array of site investigation tools that provide immediate data for analysis in our data visualization tools, allowing our teams to quickly and accurately understand site conditions.
 These tools, coupled with over 30 years of experience, allows our teams to quickly and effectively drive an incident from a reactive emergency response to a proactive investigation, remediation, and site closure.

-I will be presenting on “Strategies for Long-Term Incident Management” at the upcoming ILTA International Operating Conference & Trade Show in Houston and will be at booth 300 in the exhibit hall, so please come by to say hello.
+I will be at the upcoming ILTA International Operating Conference & Trade Show in Houston at booth #300, so please come by and say hello and ask any questions you might have about proactive incident management.

 Read about Antea Group’s approach to incident management, or contact us to discuss planning in advance for your organization’s needs.